ComposableFi/composable/code/xcvm/semantic.md

 First when `SpawnPackage` failed fully without event calling `Inteprter`, in this case all funds are rollback to sending interpret.
 Target chain will not have on chain trace of execution.

-Second when `SpawnPackage` reach target chain, started execution in interpreter and failed.
+Second when `SpawnPackage` reach target chain, started execution in Executor and failed.
 In this case `ResultRegister` is filled on target chain and funds stay here.
 Sender chain considers Spawn to be success.

 There no in between scenario when fail spread onto to chains.